bmistry12/text-summarisation/README.md

 # Finding the Optimal Summary By Combining Extractive and Abstractive Summarization Methods.

 In modern-day society, we are surrounded by data, most of which is too long and laborious for the everyday person to read comprehensively.
 With the art of generating extractive summaries becoming increasingly trivial, the challenge of producing abstractive summaries that can understand and convey the meaning of a document remains prominent within the field of natural language processing.
 Although summarisation is a task that humans can easily complete, developing automated approaches that can generalise well with different data formats remains a challenge.
-Despite a recent surge in research to improve abstractive summarisation methods, there are still outstanding issues regarding the validity of generated summaries.
-The method proposed experiments with combining extractive and abstractive summarisation methods, to evaluate whether these extractive methods can be effective in driving more human-like abstractive summaries.
+Despite a recent surge in research to improve abstractive summarisation methods, there are still outstanding problems regarding the validity of generated summaries.
+The method proposed experiments with combining extractive and abstractive summarisation methods, to evaluate whether extractive methods can be effective in driving more human-like abstractive summaries.
 The overall aims and evaluators are the reduction of repetition, and the improvement of precision, recall and human-judged grammatical correctness.

 ## Setup
 - This project requires Python 3.0+ to run.